 What is cardiac asthma or cardiac cough?

-For centuries, it has been known that cardiac diseases can cause dyspnea, cough and even expiratory wheeze, as we can see in asthmatic patients.
-The term “Cardiac Asthma” has been used very loosely for decades to describe this constellation of symptoms, but it refers explicitly to chronic cough and expiratory wheeze, which mimics the symptoms of bronchial asthma.
+For centuries, we’ve understood that heart diseases can lead to symptoms like shortness of breath, cough, and even wheezing similar to what asthmatic patients experience.
+The term “Cardiac Asthma” has been casually used for many years to describe this group of symptoms.
+However, it specifically refers to a chronic cough and wheezing during exhalation that resembles the symptoms of bronchial asthma.

-In 1833, the term “Cardiac Asthma” was first coined by James Hope, an English physician, in the medical literature.
-20 years later, the infamous Irish physician, William Stokes, established the term as a medical diagnosis in medicine.
-James Hope is considered the first “Modern Cardiologist” in history and is well known for many discoveries in Cardiology.
-His theory was that the diseases of the left ventricle increase the blood volume in the heart, which acts as an obstacle to the blood flow from the left atrium towards the left ventricle.
-This obstruction then transfers backward towards the pulmonary vasculature, resulting in pulmonary congestion, edema, cough, wheeze and dyspnea.
-In 1897, William Osler defined the entity as follows,
+In 1833, the term “Cardiac Asthma” was first introduced by James Hope, an English physician, in medical literature.
+Two decades later, renowned Irish physician William Stokes firmly established the term as a medical diagnosis.
+James Hope, often regarded as the first “Modern Cardiologist” in history, made numerous discoveries in the field of cardiology.
+He theorized that diseases affecting the left ventricle could increase the blood volume in the heart, creating an obstruction to blood flow from the left atrium to the left ventricle.
+This blockage then propagates backward toward the pulmonary vasculature, resulting in pulmonary congestion, edema, cough, wheeze, and shortness of breath.
+In 1897, William Osler further defined this condition as follows:

-Although we do not use the term “Cardiac Asthma” as frequently, it is very informative and enlightening to review the historical papers and appreciate the accuracy of their knowledge about the pathophysiology of the diseases without having access to the advanced investigative technology, we have readily available today.
-One of these papers is an elegant article published in 1951 by, Tinsley Harrison, the author of Harrison’s textbook of internal medicine.
-In this article, he has extensively elaborated on the definition of cardiac asthma and the pathophysiology of dyspnea in various cardiac diseases.
-Here is the last paragraph of the article,
+Though the term “Cardiac Asthma” is not as commonly used today, revisiting historical papers offers valuable insights into the remarkable understanding of disease pathophysiology that these medical pioneers possessed, despite the lack of advanced investigative technology we have today.
+One such paper is a sophisticated article published in 1951 by Tinsley Harrison, the author of Harrison’s Textbook of Internal Medicine.
+In this article, he extensively discusses the definition of cardiac asthma and the pathophysiology of shortness of breath in various heart diseases.
+The concluding paragraph of the article is as follows:

-Despite this well-established knowledge, accumulated over decades, still, we can see occasional missed cases of “cardiac asthma” for “bronchial asthma” or other respiratory diseases.
-For apparent reasons, It is essential to differentiate respiratory causes of cough and wheeze from secondary causes, mainly heart failure.
-This differentiation becomes more challenging in patients with Chronic Heart Failure as their symptoms tend to develop more insidiously over time, but there are always many subtle clues in the history and physical exam that can guide us to the correct diagnosis.
+Despite the wealth of knowledge accumulated over the years, “cardiac asthma” cases are occasionally misdiagnosed as “bronchial asthma” or other respiratory illnesses such as Bronchiectasis.
+It is crucial to distinguish between respiratory causes of coughing and wheezing and secondary causes, primarily heart failure.
+This differentiation can be more challenging in patients with Chronic Heart Failure, as their symptoms often develop gradually and subtly.
+However, numerous subtle indicators in a patient’s medical history and physical examination can help guide healthcare professionals toward the correct diagnosis.

-During the consultation, she pointed out that her cough is mainly present at night and usually is worse in recumbent positions.
-She sometimes wakes up from sleep with a cough and mild dyspnea, which resolves after 5-10 minutes of walking.
-Initially, she did not elaborate much on exertional dyspnea, but on more questioning, she cited that she has actually reduced her workload, at work and home, in the past two years, and her ability to do what she was doing a few years ago has significantly diminished.
+During the consultation, she mentioned that her cough primarily occurs at night and worsens when lying down.
+Occasionally, she wakes up due to coughing and mild shortness of breath, which resolves after 5-10 minutes of walking.
+At first, she did not discuss exertional dyspnea in detail, but upon further questioning, she admitted that she had reduced her workload at work and home over the past two years.
+Her ability to perform tasks she was capable of a few years ago has significantly declined.

-Here there are many clues pointing to a cardiac rather than respiratory etiology, including night-time cough and dyspnea, exertional dyspnea, fatigue and lethargy.
-This diagnosis could be substantiated by adding a few non-invasive and readily available investigations like ECG, and blood Pro-BNP levels.
-Her ECG is shown below,
+In this case, several clues suggest a cardiac origin rather than a respiratory one, including nighttime coughing and shortness of breath, exertional dyspnea, and fatigue.
+This diagnosis could be confirmed by performing a few non-invasive and readily available tests, such as an ECG, echocardiogram and measuring blood Pro-BNP levels.
+Her ECG is shown below:

-With a preliminary diagnosis of Chronic Heart Failure, she had an echocardiogram.
-Her left ventricle was moderate to severely dilated and there was severe global impairment of systolic function with an estimated ejection fraction of 20-25%.
-Right ventricular function and size were preserved and there was no “clinically significant” valvular pathology to explain her left ventricular dysfunction.
+Based on an initial diagnosis of Chronic Heart Failure, she underwent an echocardiogram.
+Her left ventricle was found to be moderate to severely dilated, with significant global impairment of systolic function and an estimated ejection fraction of 20-25%.
+The size and function of her right ventricle were preserved, and no “clinically significant” valvular abnormalities were detected to account for her left ventricular dysfunction.

-In the acute form, diagnosing Heart Failure (HF) is somehow straightforward.
-Patients present with clear signs and symptoms of HF, including dyspnea, fatigue, Paroxysmal Nocturnal Dyspnea (PND), Orthopnea, peripheral edema, raised JVP and abnormal heart and respiratory sounds.
-These are classic features of heart failure which can be very hard to miss.
+Diagnosing acute Heart Failure (HF) can be straightforward, as patients often exhibit clear signs and symptoms, such as dyspnea, fatigue, Paroxysmal Nocturnal Dyspnea (PND), orthopnea, peripheral edema, elevated JVP, abnormal heart and respiratory sounds.
+These classic features of heart failure can be difficult to overlook.

-Having an enlarged cardiac shadow on Chest X-Ray, even if borderline, in such patients should not be ignored.
-Our patient has a significantly abnormal ECG (Marked Left Bundle Branch Block) which needs to be investigated, even in the absence of symptoms.
-Lastly, with the widespread availability of non-invasive investigations like Echocardiogram and blood tests like BNP, chronic heart failure can be diagnosed much more efficiently only if our “index of suspicion” is high.
+In patients experiencing such symptoms, an enlarged cardiac shadow on a Chest X-Ray should not be disregarded, even if only borderline.
+Our patient presents a notably abnormal ECG (marked Left Bundle Branch Block), which warrants further investigation, even without symptoms.
+Finally, thanks to the widespread availability of non-invasive tests like Echocardiograms and blood tests like BNP, chronic heart failure can be diagnosed more efficiently, as long as healthcare providers maintain a high “index of suspicion.”